top of page

 How often to go to class?

-Of course, part of this issue is what the individual student is seeking.
-Another aspect that is delicate for most is, how much commitment to make from the start e.g., to change in weekly routine, to adjusting to unexpected daily events, to practice amidst an unfamiliar process.
-Needless to say, getting oneself off on the right foot influences how the whole thing moves forward.
+Part of this issue is what the individual student is seeking.
+Another aspect that is delicate for most is, how much commitment to make from the start e.g., change in weekly routine and adjusting to unexpected daily events, how quickly or cautiously to immerse oneself in an unfamiliar process.
+Needless to say, getting off on the right foot influences how the whole thing moves forward.

 Value Yourself